Ficool

 Half-bound.

-But it no longer seemed sure that containing him was something it was supposed to be doing.
+But it no longer seemed sure containing him was its job.

 The space around Anu breathed wrong.